wrshf7/HapSelect-Docs/docs/workflow/example_workflow.md

 #### `maxiter`

 Maximum number of iterations allowed.
+Generally speaking, the greater the total population size available, the more iterations that are needed.

 ##### Notes